sqlballs/mSQLg2c/modules/05-ExtendingSQLServerToAzure.md

 <b>Microsoft Azure Arc-enabled SQL Server</b>
 The first method you can use to extend Microsoft Azure resources to your environment is Microsoft Azure Arc-enabled SQL Server.
 This deployment method allows you to use monitoring, security, and inventory systems in Microsoft Azure on your local SQL Servers.

 To enable Azure services, you <i>>onboard</i> a  SQL Server Instance to Azure Arc.
-The onboarding process installs a Azure extension for SQL Server to the Connected Machine agent, which in turn will create an Azure resource for each SQL Server instance.
+The onboarding process installs an Azure extension for SQL Server to the Connected Machine agent, which in turn will create an Azure resource for each SQL Server Instance.

 You can <a href="https://learn.microsoft.com/en-us/sql/sql-server/azure-arc/overview?view=sql-server-ver16">learn more about Microsoft Azure Arc-enabled SQL Server at this reference</a>.

 <b>Microsoft Azure Arc-enabled data services</b>
-Azure Arc-enabled data services uses your Kubernetes environment to run SQL managed instance and PostgreSQL server.
+Azure Arc-enabled data services uses your Kubernetes environment to run SQL managed Instance and PostgreSQL server.
 They will automatically receive updates on a frequent basis including servicing patches and new features similar to the experience in Azure.
 Updates from the Microsoft Container Registry are provided to you and deployment cadences are set by you in accordance with your policies.
 You also get elasticity for your on-premises systems which enables you to scale databases up or down dynamically in much the same way as they do in Azure, based on the available capacity of your infrastructure.

 Azure Arc also provides other cloud benefits such as fast deployment and automation at scale.
 You can deploy a database in seconds using either GUI or CLI tools.
 It also allows you to use familiar tools such as the Azure portal, Azure Data Studio, and the Azure CLI to get a unified view of all your data assets deployed with Azure Arc.
 You also get logs and telemetry from Kubernetes APIs to analyze the underlying infrastructure capacity and health.
 Besides having localized log analytics and performance monitoring, you can now leverage Azure Monitor for comprehensive operational insights across your entire estate.